xdan/jodit/JODIT-DEVELOPMENT-GUIDE.md

 import './config';
 ```

-## Several modules in a folder should be re-exported to that folder's index.ts
+## Re-export Multiple Modules in a Folder's Index.ts

+If a folder contains multiple modules,
+it is recommended to re-export them in the folder's `index.ts` file.

 folder/subfolder/some.ts